-Flutist Ayça Çetin has performed in countries including Bulgaria, England, Italy, Kosovo, Turkey, and throughout the United States.
-Praised by Leone Buyse, former principal flutist of Boston Symphony Orchestra with “excellent intonation, fine timbral blend, impeccable articulation, brilliant technical command, and very personal musical language,” Ms. Çetin finds and continues her passion in performing, commissioning new music, and teaching.
+Flutist Dr. Ayça Çetin has performed in countries including Bulgaria, England, Italy, Kosovo, Turkey, and throughout the United States.
+Praised by Leone Buyse, former principal flutist of Boston Symphony Orchestra with “excellent intonation, fine timbral blend, impeccable articulation, brilliant technical command, and very personal musical language,” Dr. Çetin continues to share her passion in performing, commissioning new music, and teaching.

 An avid soloist and chamber musician, Dr. Çetin has made appearances at prestigious venues such as Carnegie Hall, Boston Symphony Hall, and Istanbul Fulya Sanat Hall.
 The national and international festivals and conventions she has performed include the International Eskisehir Music Festival, International Mersin Music Festival, The National Flute Association, Kosovo Flute Sounds Festival, British Flute Society, Italy Falaut Festival, Chicago Flute Club, New York Flute Club, and Hot Springs Music Festival.